00spoiler00/documentation/content/general/marc-boada/brainwave-bonanza.md

 This section is my personal kitchen where I whip up all the ideas simmering from market inputs, colleague insights, or those sleepless night specials!

-## Connexionist AI
+## AI

+### AIs data clustering with advanced data visualization

+Areas where next gen data visualization (refer to [strategy](#strategy-concepts)) could provide differential value.
+Clustering for untagged data will help finding patterns and pushing human strategist capabilities.
+Provide differentiation by adding visibility and readability to complex data promoting a tandem between human and machine provided solutions and thus avoiding black-box solutions.
+**Review [graphex](https://app.graphext.com/projects/UHJvamVjdC03MzA1Mg==/v/data) use case.** victoriano@graphext.com

+- Clustering for data interpretations
+- Allow experts from domain to read complexity.
+- Validate predictive techniques, being supervised by human domain knowledge.

+### Customer Profile management: Recomendation & Modulation (General Connexionist AI)

+75% Netflix is consumed via RS
+35% Amazon! is consumed via RS

+*Recomendation*
+Creation of recommendation matrix via correlated behaviors & attribute/segment.
+Dimensions:
+- CustomerAttributes
+- CustomerHistory
+- ProductAttributes
+- ProductHistory

+*Modulatation*
+Use a clustering tools based on sells (products/prodAttributes/...)
+VS customer to find patterns and modulate them via offer.

+__Do we valuate the performance of our recomendations system?
+Do we retrain or adjust it?__

+### CR next action prediction (Pep) (General Connexionist AI)

+- Improve the multichannel experience, generating 'recommendation matrix' for next action, to improve multichannel efficency.
+  **(n x channels , n x input, time sequences -> transformers)**

+### Route optimization (sell better!)
+(General Connexionist AI)

+- Street planned visits (From cloud or even in street): Improved performance.
+Based on suggestion.
+Feeds itself from real agent gps track.
+- Delivery routes for distributors.
+Improved costs & performance.
+Desification. (do feedback to street delivery dates based on load, availability, etc..)

+**Data acquisition for future implementations:**
+- Track and store street app instances routes: Route optimization data to feed algos.
+- Street as an input for images and Image Recognition classifications (CLIP tagging)

-### NLPs
+### NLPs AI Assistant/Copilots GPTs (Tailored AI-driven advisory services)

-- RAG: "Retreival Augmented Generation": RAG is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into LLMs' generative process. [more info](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)
+RAG Concept: "Retreival Augmented Generation": RAG is an AI framework for retrieving facts from an external knowledge base to ground large language models (LLMs) on the most accurate, up-to-date information and to give users insight into LLMs' generative process. [more info](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)

-#### Assistant GPTs (Tailored AI-driven advisory services)

 - **UVE Comercial Assistant**: Leveraging your company's current comercial data to enhance UVE service introduction to client searching for solutions. ✅ [DEMO](https://chat.openai.com/g/g-vTxa55icX-uve-route-to-market-expert)
 - **GPTs Customer support Assitant**: Trained with the developer portal knowledge (to be improved), could perform a first level support attendance, _minimizing time/geographic company growth impact_. ⛏️